Sting (wrestler): Final feuds and departure (2012–2014)

 During the first months of 2012, Sting feuded with the TNA World Heavyweight Champion Bobby Roode.
 He was defeated by Roode at Victory Road in a non-title No Holds Barred match, and at Slammiversary in a title match.
 During this time, he also left the General Manager position in favor of Hulk Hogan, signed a new contract extension with TNA and was announced as the first inductee into the TNA Hall of Fame.

-His next feud was against a newly formed masked faction called "Aces & Eights", where he was pointed as the interim general manager after Hogan hiatus due to a back injury.
+His next feud was against a newly formed masked faction called "Aces & Eights", where he was appointed as the interim general manager after Hogan took a hiatus due to a back injury.
 The feud led to a match at Bound for Glory alongside Bully Ray, where they were defeated by the Aces & Eights, following interference from a man who was afterwards unmasked as Ray's longtime partner, the returning Devon.
 As a result of their win, the Aces & Eights earned full access to TNA.
 On the following episode of Impact Wrestling, Sting defeated Devon via disqualification, following interference from the Aces & Eights.
 On the November 8 episode of Impact Wrestling, Sting was sidelined with a storyline injury, after being put through a table and beaten with a ball-peen hammer by DOC, a member of Aces & Eights.

 Sting returned on the January 3, 2013, episode of Impact Wrestling, saving Kurt Angle and Samoa Joe from Aces & Eights before beating the group down with a baseball bat.
 Sting wrestled his return match the following week, defeating Aces & Eights member Mike Knox after he injured Kurt Angle.
 Three days later at Genesis, Sting gained his revenge on DOC by defeating him in a singles match.
 On the February 7 episode of Impact Wrestling, Sting teamed up with Bully Ray to defeat Devon and DOC in a Tables match.
 On March 10 at Lockdown, Team TNA, consisting of Sting, Eric Young, James Storm, Magnus, and Samoa Joe defeated Aces & Eights, consisting of Devon, DOC, Garett Bischoff, Mike Knox, and Mr. Anderson in a Lethal Lockdown match.
-After Bully Ray won the TNA World Heavyweight Championship and revealed himself as the president of Aces & Eights later that night, Hulk Hogan blamed Sting as he had encouraged Hogan to give Ray the title shot while also encouraging Hogan to support Ray's marriage with his daughter Brooke.
-Sting proceeded to walk out on Hogan.
+After Bully Ray won the TNA World Heavyweight Championship and revealed himself as the president of Aces & Eights later that night, Hulk Hogan blamed Sting, as he had encouraged Hogan to give Ray the title shot, while also encouraging Hogan to support Ray's marriage with his daughter Brooke.
+Sting then proceeded to walk out on Hogan.
 Sting returned on the April 25 Impact Wrestling, saving Hogan from an attack by the Aces & Eights.
 The following week, Sting reconciled with Hogan and became the number one contender to the TNA World Heavyweight Championship later that night after defeating Matt Morgan.
 On June 2 at Slammiversary XI, Sting unsuccessfully challenged Bully Ray for the TNA World Heavyweight Championship in a No Holds Barred Match after an interference by Aces & Eights.
 Per stipulation, Sting would never get another title opportunity again.